- Immigration New Zealand, 'Long-term Skill Shortage List', accessed August 2015, (www.immigration.govt.nz).

 Marine Engineer Alternative titles

-Marine engineers build, maintain, service and repair engines, as well as mechanical and electronic equipment on yachts, boats and ships.
+Marine engineers operate, maintain, service and repair engines, as well as mechanical and electronic equipment on ships, boats and yachts.

 Call us on 0800 222 733